Phaze1D/BellezaNodeJS/README.md

 })
 ```

-This last chunk is all static components that are not essential to the web app, and they take up a lot of space, so I separated them into a different chunk to priorities the main components/pages.
+This last chunk is all static components that are not essential to the web app, and they take up a lot of space, so I separated them into a different chunk to prioritize the main components/pages.
 ```
 require.ensure([], function (require) {
 	QuienSomos = require('pages/others/quien_somos').default